 By making Amazon a place where shoppers can engage with brands in a relational as well as transactional manner, Amazon increases its value proposition and directly combats D2C competitors like Shopify and BigCommerce.

 By increasing its value proposition, Amazon positions itself to retain and expand its market share.
-While promoting Amazon product detail pages via social media advertising and influencer marketing is a proven tactic for growing Amazon sales (we’ve been offering these services since 2017), the benefit was simply more brand awareness and more sales.
+While promoting Amazon product detail pages via social media advertising and influencer marketing is a proven tactic for growing Amazon sales, the benefit was simply more brand awareness and more sales.

 This program is the most explicit way that Amazon has ever incentivized sellers to direct off-Amazon consumers to Amazon listings.